 The facet joints have minimal sliding capabilities.
 The sliding surfaces are coated with cartilage to provide frictionless movement.
 Additionally, each facet joint is surrounded by a capsule that lubricates the area.
 Damage due to everyday wear and tear can cause the cartilage to deteriorate, which leads to unprotected joint movement.
 It can also give rise to bone spur development and joint enlargement.
 These degenerative changes of the facet joints are known as facet joint syndrome or spinal osteoarthritis.

-The chiropractor will ask for specific details about your symptoms to determine if the culprit might be facet joint syndrome.
+The chiropractors in The Woodlands will ask for specific details about your symptoms to determine if the culprit might be facet joint syndrome.
 This condition can cause:

 It’s possible for facet joint syndrome to mimic the symptoms of a herniated disc.
 An affected facet joint in the neck area may cause pain to extend down the arm, for instance, while a damaged joint in the lower back can shoot pain down the back of the leg.